sharif-ml-lab/IMDb-IR-System/Logic/README.md

 Please refer to the specific [Readme file](./core/rag/README.md) and also explanations which are provided in the **notebook**.

 ## 3. Recommender Systems
 Please refer to the explanations provided inside [this notebook](./core/recommender_system/Recommender-system.ipynb).
+To download the datasets used in this part, please use [this google drive link](https://drive.google.com/drive/folders/17qLHdBAsypvYdaA9Gt8oUsHYrD3Wj9DR?usp=share_link).